07 Oct 2021, last revised 22 Dec 2024

 Newspaper ad - May 1906

-After managing Mason's drug store for a number of years, Edward purchased the store in Apr 1899 (16), which marked the start of his own business.
+After managing Mason's drug store for a number of years, Des Rochers purchased the store in Apr 1899 (7), marking the start of his own business.
 The 1899 directory described the location as being on the north side of Shelden Ave., five units east of Isle Royale St. (5).
 From the 1905 directory, the address was listed as 60 Shelden Ave.
 (13).
-The 1908 Sanborn map shows that this was the same location but the street addresses were re-numbered.
-The 1912 directory specified a new location, 85 Shelden Ave.
-(14), which was on the south side of the street, west of Isle Royale St. The 1917 Sanborn map labeled this building as a drug store, when previously, in 1908, it was labeled "Express" for a delivery service.
+The 1908 Sanborn map shows that this was the same location, but the street addresses were re-numbered.
+In Nov 1910, Des Rochers move the store from the Mason building to the Young building (3,18).
+The 1912 directory specified the new location as 85 Shelden Ave.
+(14), which was on the southeast corner with Huron St. The 1917 Sanborn map labeled this building as a drug store.

 Sanborn map - Jun 1900